Call for Proposals for Fall 2016 Graduate Student Research Fellowships

-The Dresher Center for the Humanities invites applications for two graduate student research fellowships.
-Funding will be given for the fall semester and will support and promote promising research in the humanities.
-The fellowships are open to all UMBC doctoral and master’s level students working on humanities-related research projects that will culminate in a dissertation or thesis.
+The Dresher Center for the Humanities invites applications for two residential Graduate Student Research Fellowships.
+Funding will be given for the fall 2016 semester and is intended to support promising research by graduate students in the humanities.
+The fellowships are open to all UMBC doctoral and master’s level students working on humanities-related research projects that will culminate in a dissertation or master’s thesis.

-After the fall semester, fellows will submit a statement summarizing the work accomplished during the semester and their progress towards completion of the dissertation or thesis.
+After the fall semester, fellows will submit a summary of the work they accomplished during the semester, as well as a statement on the progress made towards the completion of their dissertation or master’s thesis.

 For more information on the Dresher Center SFRF contact: